 Even after given the right to trade, Leeson still supervised accounting and settlements.
-And there was no direct oversight of his "book" and he even set-up a "dummy" account in which to funnel losing trades.
+There was no direct oversight of his "book" and he even set up a "dummy" account in which to funnel losing trades.
 So, as far as the London office of Barings was concerned, he was always making money because they never saw the losses and rarely questioned his request for funds to cover his "margin calls" (Lesson 3).
 He took on huge positions as the market seemed to "go his way."
-He also "wrote" options, taking-on huge risk (Lesson 10).
+He also "wrote" options, taking on huge risk (Lesson 10).

 He was, in fact, perpetuating a "hoax" in his record-keeping to hide losses.
 He would set the prices put into the accounting system and "cross-trade" between the legitimate, internal, accounts and his fictitious "88888" account.
 He would also record trades that were never executed on the Exchange.

-In January, 1995, a huge earthquake hit Japan, sending its financial markets reeling.
-The Nikkei crashed, which adversely affected Leeson's position (remember, he had been selling Options).
-It was only then that he tried to hedge his postions, but it was too late.
-By late February, he faxed a letter of resignation, and when his position was discovered, he had lost ($1.4 billion USD).
+In January 1995, a huge earthquake hit Japan, sending its financial markets reeling.
+The Nikkei crashed, which adversely affected Leeson's position (remember, he had been selling options).
+It was only then that he tried to hedge his positions, but it was too late.
+By late February, he faxed a letter of resignation, and when his position was discovered, he had lost $1.4 billion USD.
 Barings, the bank which financed the Louisiana Purchase between the US and France, became insolvent and was sold to a competing bank for $1.00!

 (If you are interested in more details regarding this infamous case, you can read "Rogue Trader" by Nick Leeson himself.
-There is also a movie of the same name starring Ewan McGregor which should be available for rent in DVD format.)
+There is also a movie of the same name starring Ewan McGregor which should be available on Netflix or DVD.)

-The following two cases are brief descriptions of similar, catastrophic losses by traders with little, or no, oversight.
+The following two case studies are brief descriptions of similar, catastrophic losses by traders with little, or no, oversight.

 Optional video: Nick Leeson, The Rogue Trader